-Covid 19 has had an impact on financial markets and therefore the valuation of the Fund's investments.
-The main impact was during 2019/20 and early 2020/21 when market values fell for almost all asset classes and the Fund's pooled property investments were subject to material valuation uncertainty at 31st March 2020 and many property funds were closed to redemptions.
+Covid 19 had an impact on financial markets during 2019/20 and early 2020/21 when market values fell for almost all asset classes and the Fund's pooled property investments were subject to material valuation uncertainty at 31st March 2020 and many property funds were closed to redemptions.
 Market pricing returned to around pre pandemic levels by 31st March 2021 and pricing from mid 2020/21 reflects the "new normal".
-Therefore the impact of Covid 19 is seen mainly in the recovery related revaluation gain during 2020/21 shown on the Fund Account.
-Although the Fund's pooled infrastructure investments include some transport infrastructure and pooled property includes office space, both of which will continue to be valued based on "new normal" demand for these assets.
+Therefore there is minimal impact of Covid 19 in either 2021/22 or 2022/23 accounts.
+The Fund's pooled infrastructure investments include some transport infrastructure and pooled property includes office space, both of which will continue to be valued based on "new normal" demand for these assets.